Mmark94/black_and_white_noise/README.md

 ![grid2](media/draw1.png)

 You can also generate a pattern.
-In the example I generated a chess board pattern. chess_board.py
+In the example, I generated a chessboard pattern. chess_board.py

 ![grid2](media/chess_board.png)